shuque/resolve/README.md

   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

-DNSSEC validation is not fully completed yet.
-Full chain authentication of positive answers is implemented.
+DNSSEC validation is not fully complete yet.
+Full chain authentication of positive answers is implemented, as is authentication of NODATA responses.
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
+The main
-The main todo items are: Authenticated Denial of Existence, and support for algorithm 16 (ED448).
+todo items are: complete Authenticated Denial of Existence support (i.e.
+NXDOMAIN, Wildcard no-closer-match proof, and proof of insecure referral), and support for algorithm 16 (ED448).

 If you need to use a version without DNSSEC, because you haven't or don't want to install the pycryptodome and pynacl crypto libraries, you can